Feb 22, 2021

 It may not be what you want to deal with, but filing an insurance claim is an important decision.
 Unexpected situations happen all the time.
 Maybe you were in a fender bender.
 You woke up to find your vehicle has been vandalized.
 Or maybe you have a cracked windshield or weather related damage.
 Even things like dents and parking lot damage will have you questioning if you should file a report.

-Learn about how the auto insurance claims process works and what to expect.
+Learn about how the automobile claims process works in Ontario.

 When Should I File A Car Insurance Claim?

 There are a number of situations where filing a claim is highly recommended :